 It was one of the coldest nights we had yet.
 We woke up to go fishing on the lake and with many bites but no catches we go back to our camp and put everything up.
 We start heading down the mountain toward Ashcroft on Taylor Pass which was another rock crawl trail.
 The last 6 miles of that trail was very tough.
 We made it down and to Ashcroft Ghost Town.
+Ashcroft was once home to two newspapers, 20 saloons, a school and many private homes.
+The town faded when the mining boom played out.
 We walked around checking out the remaining nine buildings left.
 This was definitely something to stop and see.
 Once done there, we had to head over to Aspen to get some fuel in the rigs, by far the most expensive fuel stop yet.
 After fuel, we wanted to get out of that town.
 We head back toward Ashcroft to find a campsite in the forest on the way to our next trail Pearl Pass.
 On the way up, an old man came by camp with a badass Dodge Power Wagon and tells us that the pass is impassable.
 There was still a lot of snow still up there and he was trying to make it through that day.
 That saved us a trip up the mountain tomorrow but was going to make for a long way around.
 We cooked some fajitas and enjoyed the rest of the evening by the fire.

 We woke up to try to figure out what to do and which way to go.
 I decided to take a scenic route instead of all pavement.
 We go on the Aspen/Richmond Hill Trail, which takes you through the ski slopes and snowmobile trails of Aspen.
 The trail was very nice and at the end, you come down the ski slopes and into the town of Aspen on this tiny road thru people’s yards practically.
 Once in the town we get out of there again fast and go toward Carbondale where we find a Napa to buy stuff for the LJ and then head over to Heidi’s Deli for a much needed warm meal.
 Heading south, we get on 12 toward Crested Butte.
 We get there and want to find camp but there is no luck so we head out to Gunnison with no luck either.
 Peter knows of a place and it is about 35 miles east.
 Sargeant’s campground is where we end up for the evening.
 Everyone went out to eat dinner, while Kayla and I stayed at the Jeep cooking bacon wrapped shrimp for our dinner.
 A storm comes in so we are rushing to get everything put up while Karl was changing out plugs and coil pack on the LJ.
 At this point, I needed some time to myself to think and calm down about how pissed off I was about our decision to camp 40 miles out of town.
 To top it off we were supposed to be riding just outside Crested Butte the next day which was another 20 something miles north of Gunnison.
 The only reason we end up here is that some of the group needed a grocery store (Gunnison) and a shower.

 After a much needed night of good sleep, I get up, take a shower and let everyone know that Kayla and I are heading into Gunnison before them so I can get payroll done and go wash the Jeep a little bit.
 Scott came to me to let me know that he and Wendy will be splitting off and doing some much needed time in a hotel and such.
 We did breakfast at McD’s while I worked, washed the Jeep and then met up with everyone.
 Head west out of town for a bit then head south toward Lake City.
 Cool little town but only in it for about 5 minutes.
 Then head to Engineer Pass where right away I find a mine we can do a tour, which was pretty cool.
 John and I buy our first gold sifting pan there.
 Moving on down the trail we find some more ruins of buildings and such along the way.
 A few that were enough to actually walk in and sightsee.
 Bonanza mine, a former silver mining town, was one of the really cool ones see.
+Bonanza was founded 1880 and in the first two years of its existence, its population ballooned to between 1,000 and 1,500.
+At the time, the population of mining towns was determined by the number of saloons and dance halls instead of a census taker and at this time, Bonanza had 36 saloons and 7 dance halls.
 We get to the end of the trail where we come up to Animas Forks Ghost Town.
+Animas Forks once contained 30 cabins, a hotel, a general store, a saloon, and a post office.
+Later on, the Gold Prince Mill was built but was shut down 6 years later in 1910.
 We walked through every house and building there even checked out the Gold Prince Mill before heading down the California Gulch Trail.
 Along the way, we run across the Frisco-Bagley Mill, which was our first most complete one yet.
+The mill was built shortly after in 1912 and lasted until the 20’s.
 It was great to see these old structures still standing, well somewhat.
 We headed back to Animas Forks, then out to Eureka for a campsite and dinner.
+We found out that in 1917, parts of the Animas Forks Gold Prince Mill were removed and sent to Eureka to build the Sunnyside Mill.
 We found a campsite right on the river with no amenities but it was another great night.
 Our Jeeps were so dirty that we used John and Karl’s rinse kit to wash some of the mud off.
 Those things are a pain to carry but have come in real handy.

 We get up, cook some breakfast and head out to Eureka Gulch Trail where we find a bunch of different mine shafts and the Sunnyside Mill.
 But first, my Jeep decides to catch on fire when the positive line of the winch melts against the catalytic converter.
 Karl said I moved so fast I was already hood up and done with the fire extinguisher by the time he got to me and he was only two Jeeps back.
 I was pretty quick once Kayla and I smelled it and had the battery terminals off quick also.
 We didn’t know it was the winch cable at first, so we started to splice it when something hit me.
 That cable was for the winch.
 I pulled the cable off the terminal and the Jeep started right up.
 Close call for something that could have ended our trip quickly.
 We get past that and yes I was pretty pissed off but kept my composure pretty well (everyone was telling me).
 We head up to Sunnyside mill where we found many rocks and other things we want to bring back.
 Heading up the trail a little further to another mine shaft and John stayed back a ways panning for some gold or something when he decided to head down the trail cause he didn’t see us head up the trail.
 Needless to say, he did not find us so he spent the rest of his day with Isaac traveling around Ouray.
 We march on and get to Picayune & Placer Gulches.
 We take a left and head toward California Gulch.
 Once at California Gulch we find out Ken does not have that much fuel so we change our plans to pull out midway on the trail to head south thru Gladstone to Silverton.
 By the way, Ken has an AEV 12 gallon rear mounted external fuel tank which he has not put fuel in the last 5 stops we have had.
 We get fuel in Silverton and try to find a campsite for the night, way on the north side of town we find it.
 The most expensive campground yet but nice clean bathrooms and a nice stream right next to our site where John fishes and Karl and I make fools out of ourselves crossing the small creek, yes John caught back up to us.
 We rode into downtown where Kayla and I ate at a Mexican/American style restaurant and the boys go to a Pizza oven microbrewery for their dinner.
 Both were great and after dinner, we head back to get showers and hang out by the fire for a few and go to bed.